The Making of a Medical School

 The Modern Era

-Today, Brown’s Division of Biology and Medicine – compsed of Alpert Medical School, the Program in Biology, and the Public Health Program – is home to numerous centers of excellence in biomedical research and clinical care.
-In 2010, research conducted by faculty in the division and the clinical departments of the medical school attracted $300 million in external funding.
+Today, Brown’s Division of Biology and Medicine – composed of the Warren Alpert Medical School and the Program in Biology – is home to numerous centers of excellence in biomedical research and clinical care.
+In 2013, research conducted by faculty in the division and the clinical departments of the medical school attracted $280 million in external funding.

 A world-class campus-based and hospital-based faculty, totaling almost 1000 members, teaches in five basic science departments and fourteen clinical departments.
 They staff 25 residency programs in partner hospitals, among which Rhode Island Hospital, the school’s first clinical site, is the principal teaching affiliate.
 Training opportunities are amplified by a large network of Rhode Island physicians who serve as voluntary clinical faculty.

-Alpert Medical School has evolved, in the words of Dean of Medicine and Biological Sciences Edward J. Wing, “into one of the best medical schools in the country, with an empowering culture, a vigorous and growing research community, and outstanding clinical care.”
+The Warren Alpert Medical School has evolved into one of the best medical schools in the country, with a vigorous and growing research community, and outstanding clinical care.
 Its principal mission – to train excellent physicians equipped to improve the health of individuals and communities – is inseparable from its commitment to create an academic medical enterprise of the first rank in Rhode Island.